digital-ai/release-integration-sdk-workshop/part-2/lab-2-create-project-repository.md

-## Create a dedicated repository for your integration
+# Lab 2 - Create a dedicated repository for your integration

 In this section we will set up a new Git project that will contain the plugin integration.